SeLite/SeLite.github.io/BootstrapLoader.md

 If you introduce or modify any Selenese command/getter - Selenium.prototype.doXXX, Selenium.prototype.getXXX or Selenium.prototype.isXXX, then those will be available to your test commands/case/test suite only **after** you run any Selenese command first. <!-- don't know why -->

 ## Switching between files ##
-If you add/remove filenames from _bootstrapCoreExtensions_ (or you switch to a different default set or a test suite with a different set associated with it), Bootstrap can't 'unload' a file that it has loaded already.
-If you change the options back later, it won't re-run the file, unless its timestamp has changed.
+If you remove a filename from _bootstrapCoreExtensions_ (or you switch to a different default set or a test suite with a different set associated with it), Bootstrap can't 'unload' a file that it has loaded already.
+If you change that option later and you add the filename back, it won't re-run the file, unless its timestamp has changed.

 ## Dependencies between files ##
 Bootstrap initiates Core extensions after any Core extensions loaded as Firefox add-ons (whether they use [ExtensionSequencer](ExtensionSequencer) or not).

 If you have multiple files registered with Bootstrap through a 'values' manifest (as per [SettingsManifests](SettingsManifests)), they get loaded in that order.
 However, if you register multiple files through profile-based configuration (as per [SettingsInterface](SettingsInterface)), their order is not guaranteed.
 Then you need more structure for that: package them as Firefox extensions and load them through [ExtensionSequencer](ExtensionSequencer).

 On change, Bootstrap re-loads all registered files, not just the one(s) updated.
-That allows dependant files to maintain their book keeping (if you used a 'values' manifest).
+That allows dependant files (that were registered with Bootstrap through a 'values' manifest) to inject any hooks in the expected order.